Vendor Tips

 The services are:

-2. Interactive Purchasing System (IPS) - Vendors can register to receive e-mail notifications of procurement and construction opportunities based on designated commodity/construction codes.
-Vendors will be able to designate contacts to receive these notifications, as well as Commodity and Construction Codes to indicate the type of procurement opportunities for which they would like to be notified.
-Vendors can still navigate directly to the IPS website to search for and view available bids.
+2. eVP - Vendors can register to receive e-mail notifications of procurement and construction opportunities based on designated Commodity/Construction Codes.
+Vendors will be able to designate contacts to receive notifications, as well as Commodity and Construction Codes to indicate the type of procurement opportunities for which they would like to be notified. eVP registered Vendors can also respond electronically to designated solicitations.

-3. HUB Certification - Vendors must request certification through the electronic Vendor Portal if they wish to be certified as a Historically Underutilized Business.
+3. HUB Certification - Vendors must apply for certification through the electronic Vendor Portal if they wish to be certified as a Historically Underutilized Business.
 Certification as a HUB vendor provides greater exposure for business opportunities in state procurement and contracting.
-Vendors must request certification through eVP if they wish to be certified as a HUB with the State of North Carolina.
-To request HUB certification, a vendor must also register for IPS.
 More information on HUB certification can be found on the Historically Underutilized Businesses page.

-To be granted access to Interscope, a vendor should select "Interactive Purchasing System" on the "Registration Type" page and finish registration, ending with acceptance of the Terms of Use.
+To be granted access to Interscope, a vendor should select "electronic Vendor Portal" on the "Registration Type" page and finish registration, ending with acceptance of the Terms of Use.
 After waiting one business day for their information to be imported, they may request a login for the Interscope system.

 Vendors may also select the "NC eProcurement" registration as required by the buying entities that they work with.